 - What is my budget for setting up costs?

-- When do I have start my business?
+- When can I start my business?

 - What kind of accounting obligations can I take on?